 How long does it take to get rid of ear mites in cats?

 The life cycle of an ear mite usually lasts three weeks which means that you should wait at least that long for your cat can be rid of the microscopic insects.
-The itchiness should start to subside as the medication takes effect, but you should contact your vet if your cat’s symptoms don’t improve.
+The itchiness should start to subside as the mite treatment for your cat takes effect, but you should contact your vet if your cat’s symptoms don’t improve.

 Can ear mites in cats be prevented?

-Mites can be prevented by appropriate anti-parasitic treatments.
+Mites can be prevented by appropriate anti-parasitic mite treatment for cats.
 You should speak to your vet about which product they recommend and whether your cat’s usual flea treatment covers ear mites.
-It’s important to keep your cat’s indoor environment as clean as possible, especially if they have been treated for mites in the past.
+It’s necessary to keep your cat’s indoor environment as clean as possible, especially if they have been treated for mites in the past.

 Ask your vet whether they recommend ear cleaning in your cat.
-This is not necessary for most individuals, but may be appropriate if they have a history of regular ear problems.
+This is not a requirement for most of them, but may be appropriate if they have a history of regular ear problems.
 If you’re not sure how to clean a cat’s ears, check out our easy guide, and make sure a vet or vet nurse has shown you what to do.